Granger88/DiscussionsLogger/README.md

 # DiscussionsLogger
-A Node.js application to log Discussions post from a FANDOM site to a Discord Webhook.
+DiscussionsLogger is a Node.js application.
+It logs Discussions posts from a FANDOM site to a Discord channel via a Webhook.